Skip to main content

 Accounts

-The Accounts tab is where you enter everything on the client's balance sheet — their assets and liabilities.
+The Accounts tab is where you enter everything on the client's balance sheet, their assets and liabilities.

 Assets

 Click Add Asset to create a new asset.
 You'll choose a type first, then fill in the details.
+The Add Asset modal creates the record with reasonable defaults and jumps you straight into the drawer via the Open full panel button if you want to fill in the rest without any extra clicks.

 Bank Accounts — Checking, Savings, HYSA, Money Market, CD, Cash, or Other.